geluk/matrix-webhook-gateway/README.md

 To execute a plugin, you must append its name (as specified by the `format` key in your plugin definition) to the webhook URL.
 For instance, to execute the sample plugin, send a POST to `https://your-webhook-gateway-url/hook/your-webhook/sample`

+## Writing plugins

+If you're just looking to write a simple plugin, the easiest way to get started is by copying the sample plugin, adapting it to your needs, and installing it in the right directory.

+For more complicated plugins, I recommend cloning the repository and developing your plugin in the `./plugins/develop` directory.

+## Plugin loading process

+The loading process of plugins is a bit involved, and not necessarily optimal.
+In other words, I'm open to suggestions!
+If you know of a way to streamline it, please do create an issue or a pull request.

+Here's how it currently works:

+On startup, the directory specified in the configuration file (`webhooks.plugin_directory`) is scanned recursively, and the plugins in it are loaded one by one.
+The loading process of a plugin looks like this:

+1. The contents of the plugin file are hashed.
+2. `webhooks.plugin_cache_directory` is checked for a file with a matching hash.
+   If a file is found, the cached plugin is loaded immediately (see step 5).
+3. If no file is found, the plugin is copied to `./plugins/__workdir` and compiled.
+This path needs to be within the working directory of the application, otherwise type resolutions during compilation will fail.
+4. The compiled plugin is written to `webhooks.plugin_cache_directory`.
+5. The cached plugin is copied to `./plugins/__workdir` to ensure any imports are resolved correctly during the loading process.
+6. The plugin is `require()`d and some basic integrity checks are performed against the resulting object to validate that it is correctly formed.
+7. The `init()` function is executed, and the plugin is added to the list of active plugins.

 # Development setup

 Run `start-matrix.sh` in `./local-dev` to set up a local appservice